 If you are on the waiting list and would like to update your information, please contact our Housing Intake Office at (414) 286-5678.

 Designated Housing Plan and Preference

-HACM has a HUD-approved designated housing plan for these locations in effect at this time.
+HACM has a HUD-approved designated housing plan in effect at this time.
 A designated housing plan allows us to designate some of our locations for elderly occupancy and some locations for mixed occupancy of elderly and adults with disabilities.
 Applications received are all date and time stamped.
-Preference (or priority) on the list is given (in this order) to: 1) elderly and persons with disabilities (equal preference); and 2) the near elderly (50-61 years of age).
+Preference (or priority) on the list is given in this order: 1) elderly and persons with disabilities (equal preference); and 2) the near elderly (50-61 years of age).

 The amount of time you will be on the waiting list depends on: 1) date and time you applied for housing, 2) your preference on the list, and 3) anticipated unit availability.
 Due to these variables, it is difficult to make estimates regarding individual wait times.